Mountain Bike Tire Considerations

 While plenty of riders choose a matched pair of tires for both wheels, we feel there is good argument to run a different tire for each.
 Many tires have been optimized for use on either the front or back wheel, although you're likely to see some riders out on the trail riding them otherwise.

-The front tire is responsible for cornering and needs to respond appropriately to the forces translated to it in order to remain on your intended line.
+The front tire is responsible for the bulk of the cornering and needs to respond appropriately to the forces translated to it in order to remain on your intended line.
 A wider front tire will also help you stay on course, as more of the tire is in contact with obstacles, and will deflect less than a narrower tire.
-Front tires often feature directional knobs to improve rolling resistance.
-A front tire does not suffer as much drag and therefore it is common to see riders elect a big knobby tire up front and a smoother looking tire for the rear.
+Front tires often feature substantial rows of shoulder lugs for confident cornering and directional center tread knobs to improve rolling resistance.
+A front tire does not suffer as much drag and therefore it is common to see riders elect to mount a big knobby tire up front and a smoother looking tire for the rear.
 In fact, many riders simply run worn-out front tires as rear tires.
 We feel differences in tread pattern and knob spacing make a rear specific tire a better bet, but alas, it's not the worst option and easier on the wallet.
-You'll wear through a rear tire faster though, so the timing is kinda funky for this approach.

 There's a lot more technology going on in a tire than it appears.
 Did anyone else get scolded by their parents for leaving 20-foot skid marks on the driveway by locking up that coaster brake at top speed on your first bike?
 Well, after an afternoon of driveway graffiti skid school, you might have succeeded in wearing a rear tire down to the "threads."
 Those nylon strands you managed to expose form the casing of a tire.